Our mission is to support the growing regenerative ocean farming economy and make a positive impact on our communities and environment.

 Products and Services

-SGF's operates facilities in New Haven, CT and Biddeford, ME.
+SGF's operates facilities in Biddeford, ME.
 We produce raw, blanched, powdered and dehydrated sea greens supplying restaurants, distributors, and food manufacturers throughout North America.
 Our sea greens are grown by over a dozen independent ocean farms spread throughout New England.

 SGF provides farmer support throughout all phases of business development: site selection and design, permitting, harvest, logistics, co-packing, and finance.

 SGF operates the largest, most technologically advanced commercial seaweed hatchery in New England, providing independent seaweed farmers a consistently high quality source of seed, in any volume.

 Todd started farming seaweed in 2016, creating a kelp farm off Yarmouth, ME.
 "My goal was to create a small kelp farm off the coast of Maine that could be used for education, research, and to create a small business with positive impacts."
 Todd quickly realized that the nascent farmed seaweed industry lacked the processing and distribution infrastructure to support the growth in seaweed farming, which was the catalyst to help start Sea Greens Farms.